michaeljmuller/plexstack/README.md

 ★ You'll need to enter the following information:

  - Name: SAB (or whatever you want to name it)
- - Host: sabnzbd (this is the hostname docker compose set up for the containers to use when talking to each other)
+ - ~~Host: sabnzbd (this is the hostname docker compose set up for the containers to use when talking to each other)~~
+ - Host: localhost (with the gluetun VPN client, everything appears to be on localhost)
  - API Key: enter the NZB you copied from SAB in the previous step

 Note: leave the port at the default 8080; don't change it to 9991.
 9991 is the port exposed by docker for access from the outside.